hikoworks/hikolang/README.md

 `int` is the basic integer type and the result of integer literals.
 The `int` with proper ranges are compatible with both signed and unsigned integers with C and C++.

+The range of an `int` is arbitrarilly long, but static.
+The memory size of an `int` is based on the range.

 The second integer type is `long`, this integer dynamically scales in size and is allocated on the heap, and includes SIO (Short Integer Optimization).